 Neuroticism gets a bad rap.
 In fact, Ackerman links it to worse job performance and “added life difficulties.”
 Yikes.
 But all neuroticism really means is a propensity to feel and react to the negative things around you — letting things get to you.

-A varied team can be a blessing and a curse depending on how agreeable and open the disagreeing parties are.
+A team with different types of personalities can be a blessing and a curse depending on how agreeable and open the disagreeing parties are.
 While personality tools like the Big Five can be a great guide, what matters most is that you stay open to getting the best out of everyone.